goschtl/zope/bluebream/website/docs/v1.0/tutorial1.rst

 recommend to use the Python based object database called ZODB for storing data.
 BlueBream makes it easy to do this.
 In this section, you will see the basic steps you need to make your objects persistent.
-Having a well defined schema for all objects (data) is good idea.
+Having a well defined schema for all objects (data) is a good idea.

 As the first step for creating the main application container object